JoHof/lungmask/README.md

 ![alt text](figures/figure.png "Result examples") **Examples of the two models applied**. **Left:** U-net(R231), will distinguish between left and right lung and include very dense areas such as effusions or tumor (second row). **Right:** U-net(LTRLobes), will distinguish between lung lobes but will not include very dense areas.

+## Referencing and citing
+If you use this code or the trained model in your work please refere to:

+>Johannes Hofmanninger, Forian Prayer, Jeanny Pan, Sebastian Röhrich, Helmut Prosch and Georg Langs.
+"Automatic lung segmentation in routine imaging is a data diversity problem, not a methodology problem".

-Detailed description of the dataset used and a thorough evaluation of the U-net(R231) model can be found here:
+The paper contains a detailed description of the dataset used, a thorough evaluation of the U-net(R231) model, and comparison to reference methods.
-* Hofmanninger et al., ---

 ## Installation
 ```